 To start things off, I used some of my slow cooker bone broth – Something I always have on hand in the freezer.
 It’s super easy to make using just kitchen scraps and your crockpot!
 However, if you don’t have any bone broth on hand, feel free to substitute in some low-sodium chicken stock instead.
 Heat the stock on the stove over medium heat and season it with salt and pepper to your liking.

 You might think, because of its color and rich, creamy texture, that this soup has cream in it.
 Nope!
 There’s no dairy in here at all.
 Instead, we’re using this handy trick – In a blender, combine about a half cup of cooked rice, a couple egg yolks and lemon juice – Start the blender and then slowly stream in some of the warm stock.
 This tempers the egg and makes it so that it won’t scramble up in your soup like an egg drop type soup kind of thing – That is not what we’re going for here.
 Ummm, no. We want a silky smooth soup and this is just the way to get it.

 Add that tempered egg mixture back into the hot stock along with some chopped up chicken (you can even skip this if you don’t have any on hand) and the remaining rice and let it just heat through and thicken up further for about ten more minutes.
 When you’re ready to serve, add it the fresh chopped dill and season a bit more to taste with additional salt and pepper.
 You won’t believe how easy this soup is to prepare!

-This Creamy Lemon Dill Chicken Soup is perfect for when you feel a cold coming on because of all the Vitamin C. Because of that, I like to keep some in the freezer throughout the winter to keep any sickness at bay.
+This Lemon Chicken Soup is perfect for when you feel a cold coming on because of all the Vitamin C. Because of that, I like to keep some in the freezer throughout the winter to keep any sickness at bay.

 Have you tried Avgolemono soup before?
 What do you think of this version with dill added to it?